 Turning talent into success.

-The City Music Foundation provides professional musicians in the UK in the early stages of their careers with expert advice, guidance and support to help them to build successful careers in music.Read More
+City Music Foundation provides professional musicians in the UK in the early stages of their careers with expert advice, guidance and support to help them to build successful careers in music.Read More

 For more information about the artist programme and application process, please email email@example.com or call 0330 313 0893.

-CMF selects highly talented, award winning musicians early in their professional careers who have already invested enormous amounts time, energy, passion – and other people’s goodwill (and money) – into getting where they are.
+CMF selects highly talented, award winning musicians early in their professional careers who have already invested enormous amounts of time, energy, passion – and other people’s goodwill (and money) – into getting where they are.
 The level of ability and expertise these musicians have achieved by the time they leave their formal musical education establishment to embark on a performing career far outstrips that seen in most other walks of life at that young age.

 Statistics from music conservatoires suggest that the number of graduates earning a living from performance is low: despite the investment, the talent and the passion, many of these fantastic young professionals fail to ‘make it’ and end up pursuing other jobs in other fields.

 Topics frequently addressed include setting aims and objectives, organisational skills, managing finances, negotiating fees, contracts, presentation and communication skills, networking, and dealing with stress.
 This is designed to complement the CMF series of tailored professional development workshops and seminars.

 Some CMF Artists have preferred a serial approach, with masterclasses and individual sessions set up with a number of different practitioners in their field, giving a broader approach to apprenticeship, and allowing for the CMF Artists to see the range of possible routes and styles of success in their area of musicianship.